🔒

 • Convergence: Best for Busy Professionals, Managers, Researchers, Developers, Uncommon Use Cases

-Agentic vs Simple Phones
+Agentic vs Illumex

 Agentic — Agentic is an AI Agent platform that deploys cloud-trained autonomous players inside game engines to automate QA and sustain live matchmaking.
 Its SDK-first des